tatsuoNakano/tatsuoNakano/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on ...
 I am developing a smartphone app using a combination of Expo and React native.
-- 🌱 I’m currently learning ... clojure
+- 🌱 I’m currently learning ...
+Clojure
 - 👯 I’m looking to collaborate on ... company that hires
 - 🤔 I’m looking for help with ...
 Nothing in particular
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I'm not a programmer trained by a company, I'm a self-taught independent engineer.

 ## OS